Terms & Conditions

 Article 1 - Scopez

-PROOFEO, a simplified joint-stock company with a capital of €20,000, whose registered office is located at 25, rue de la Libération – 92500 Rueil-Malmaison, registered with the RCS of Nanterre under number 848 571 337 and represented by Mr. Damien Patureaux in his capacity as President (the "Company" or "PROOFEO");
+The company PROOFEO, a simplified joint-stock company with a capital of €20,000.00 whose registered office is located at 25, rue de la Libération – 92500 Rueil-Malmaison, registered with the Nanterre Trade and Companies Register under number 848 571 337 and represented by Mr. Damien Patureaux in his capacity as President (the “Company” or “PROOFEO”);

 AND